 Finding Broken Links

-Home » InterroBot Help
+Home » Help »

 Link rot is a fact of life, but all hope is not lost.
 Broken links and missing media are both easy-to-locate problems when assisted by a web crawler such as InterroBot.
-Once located, the solution is often, but not always as easy.

-Locating the Broken Resources
+Locating Broken Resources with Search

-Client Errors filters to client HTTP errors (400-451).
+Client Errors.
+Filters to client HTTP errors (400-451).
 While 404 Not Found errors tend to dominate the results, 403 Forbidden and 400 Bad Request (often poorly pasted/keyed links) are regulars.

 In all but a handful of cases, these HTTP error responses are not what your users expected.
 On their end, the experience is that of a "bad link."
-Search engines look disapprovingly at such a state of affairs.
+The fix?
+Well, that's up to you.
+Here are some common approaches.

 • Fix the web server/application